PSLmodels/Cost-of-Capital-Calculator/README.md

 [![codecov](https://codecov.io/gh/PSLmodels/Cost-of-Capital-Calculator/branch/master/graph/badge.svg?token=vOrtCdGu1c)](https://codecov.io/gh/PSLmodels/Cost-of-Capital-Calculator)

 # Cost-of-Capital-Calculator
 Cost-of-Capital-Calculator is a model that can be used to evaluate the effect of US federal taxes on the investment incentives of corporate and non-corporate businesses.
 Specifically, Cost-of-Capital-Calculator uses data on the business assets and financial policy, as well as microdata on individual tax filers, to compute marginal effective tax rates on new investments.
-In modeling the effects of changes to the individual income tax code, Cost-of-Capital-Calculator works with [Tax-Calculator](https://github.com/PSLmodels/tax-calculator), another open source model of US federal tax policy.
+In modeling the effects of changes to the individual income tax code, Cost-of-Capital-Calculator works with [Tax-Calculator](https://github.com/PSLmodels/tax-calculator), another open-source model of US federal tax policy.
 Cost-of-Capital-Calculator is written in Python, an interpreted language that can execute on Windows, Mac, or Linux.

 ## Disclaimer
 Results will change as the underlying models improve.
 A fundamental reason for adopting open source methods in this project is so that people from all backgrounds can contribute to the models that our society uses to assess economic policy; when community-contributed improvements are incorporated, the model will produce different results.